persman96/katacoda-scenarios/dhall/step5.md

 f = open('dhallToPython.dhall')
 file = dhall.load(f)
-print(dhall.dumps(file))
+jsonString = dhall.dumps(file)

+print(jsonString)
 ```

+To execute the Python file we just created simply run: `python3 example.py`{{execute}}

 We have now used our .dhall file to create a JSON string in Python, neat!
-In the future if we want to update our configuration